The Group Directory is where people will learn which groups are open, where they're located, how often they meet, and other important group details.

 Instead, link directly from your website to your group directory and encourage your leaders and members to bookmark their group URLs.
 If the group changes its type or even its name, the group directory will route incoming requests to the new/updated link.

-To review your current subdomain setting, go to the Church Center tab on the Accounts page:
+To review your current subdomain setting, an Organization Administrator can go to the Church Center tab on the Accounts page:

 You can get to the Group Directory from the main Groups page and individual group pages: